 - Other Offices and Departments

-If you're on campus, please come by and visit our new quarters.
-You might stop by Starbucks for some refreshment before heading to the the History Department offices on the fourth floor.
+If you are on campus, please come by and visit.
+You might stop by Starbucks for some refreshment before heading to the History Department offices on the fourth floor.

-- Please read below to see what three RU history alumns--Chris Shedd, Philip Travis, and Richard Sarver--have done since graduation.
+- Please read below to see what some RU history alumns have done since graduation.

 - All alumni are encouraged to contact the History Department with news of their work in their respective fields, which may be featured here on the department's web site in the future.
 Please write Dr. Sharon Roger Hepburn at email@example.com and share.

 Olivia DeStanley, Class of 2022, is engaged in graduate study at Trinity University in Dublin, Ireland.
 She is pursuing a degree in history and is studying Irish social history, particularly how the culture surrounding horses affected Irish history and the international perception of that country.

 Christiansburg High School recognized Allison Epperly, as Teacher of the Year in 2021.
 Epperly graduated from Radford University in 2011 with a B.S. in Social Science.
 She chairs the History Department at CHS and teaches world history and world mythology.
 As part of her work, Allison helped create curriculum for Montgomery County Public Schools concerning the Governor's Committee on African American History Education.